PhysicsDaily/PhysicsDaily.github.io/docs/index.md

     ---

-    Follow the chapters in order, matching University Physics structure
+    Follow the chapters in order.

 -   :material-book-open-page-variant:{ .lg .middle } **Study Theory**